 Student Support Services (SSS) is a federally funded TRIO program, housed in the Department of Academic Enrichment and Learning, designed to improve eligible students’ academic performance, increase their motivation and enhance their potential for graduation.
 Students whose parents have not completed a bachelor’s degree or who meet federally established economic guidelines or have a physical or learning disability may qualify for participation in SSS.
 The services for participants include: academic, career, financial, and personal counseling, peer counseling, tutoring and drop-in-labs, study skills workshops, cultural and social activities.
 For further information, call 570-422-3825 or visit www.esu.edu/sss

 Resident students are provided digital cable TV service, Internet, and wireless Internet.
-Students must provide their own digital TV and TV patch cable to hook up to the service.
+Students must provide their own digital TV and co-axial cable to hook up to the service.
 Students should bring an Ethernet cable to access the wired internet.
 Students are not permitted to bring routers or wireless printers .